Track Chair, Master of Urban Design

 His work spans architectural design, urbanism and research with a particular focus on spatial practices and the political as articulated through the negotiation of top-down planning and bottom-up transformations of cities.
 Recent projects investigate our shifting notions of ownership, incited through new technologies and practices of commoning, and the reclaiming of the economies of sharing.
 His work explores emerging spaces and communities performing beyond the dichotomy of private and public.

-Stefan previously taught at the Academy of Fine Arts Vienna between 2006 to 2016, where he directed the platform for Geography, Landscape and Cities.
-As the deputy head of the Institute for Art and Architecture from 2007-2011, he developed and implemented the school’s new BArch and March curriculums.
+Stefan previously taught at the Academy of Fine Arts Vienna from 2006 to 2016, where he directed the platform for Geography, Landscape and Cities.
+As the deputy head of the Institute for Art and Architecture from 2007 to 2011, he developed and implemented the school’s new B.Arch and M.Arch curricula.

 Stefan founded STUDIOGRUBER in 2006.
-Realized projects include the Lecture Pods Semper Depot, a finalist for the Federal Austrian Design Prize and the Contract World Award, the Wishing Table, an installation in collaboration with artist Ursula Achternkamp and gardener Klaus Fischedick at the Stiftung Bauhaus Dessau, as well as winning competition entries such as for the Europan 11 in Graz and for the cultural institution Schunck* in Heerlen, Netherlands.
+Realized projects include the Lecture Pods Semper Depot, a finalist for the Federal Austrian Design Prize and the Contract World Award, the Wishing Table, an installation in collaboration with artist Ursula Achternkamp and gardener Klaus Fischedick at the Stiftung Bauhaus Dessau, as well as winning competition entries including one for the Europan 11 in Graz and for the cultural institution SCHUNCK* in Heerlen in the Netherlands.
 In 2010, STUDIOGRUBER was selected as one of twelve promising Young Viennese Architecture firms (YoVA3), as well as an emerging design talent from the Meuse-Rhine region (ROOTS).
-From 2002 to 2006 Stefan worked for Diller, Scofidio + Renfro, working on the redesign of Lincoln Center’s public spaces and Alice Tully Hall, among other projects.
+From 2002 to 2006, Stefan worked for Diller, Scofidio + Renfro, working on the redesign of Lincoln Center’s public spaces and Alice Tully Hall, among other projects.

-Stefan is a licensed architect in Germany and holds a Dipl.
-Ing. professional degree from the Rheinisch-Westfälische Technische Hochschule in Aachen, Germany, where he graduated summa cum laude, and a post-graduate degree MSAAD with honors from Columbia University.
-As a student he received the Springorum medal and a William Kinne Fellow Travelling prize.
+Stefan is a licensed architect in Germany and holds a Dipl.-Ing. professional degree from the Rheinisch-Westfälische Technische Hochschule in Aachen, Germany, where he graduated summa cum laude, and a post-graduate degree MSAAD with honors from Columbia University.
+As a student he received the Springorum medal and a William Kinne Fellow Traveling prize.